 I wrote this post at 6 weeks postpartum, discussing the strange ways that I was feeling but not knowing if I could categorize it as postpartum depression.
 Since then I have found that I feel like myself more often, but that I not completely there yet.

 When you become a parent you gain another identity.
 You don’t really lose your other identities, but often you FEEL as though you have.
 Certainly during those early months postpartum.
 There are days when I’m very aware of the fact that my identity as a mother has completely trumped my identities as a wife, a business-owner, or a friend.
+I was just so focused on my new baby and all of the responsibility that it bought, that I forgot about my other obligations.
+I don’t want to moan about this, as I have waited my whole life to be a mother, but I can’t help but wish that I had taken up my friend’s offer of looking for a doula San Jose, CA, or somewhere more local, to help with any other jobs around the house that needed completing.
+They are meant to be lifesavers when it comes to picking up some extra responsibility, but I didn’t take it.
+And this set my emotions into more of an overdrive too.
 But I honestly think that just being aware of these feelings is a major step forward.

 Admittedly, I’m not great about talking about my feelings.
 It’s not that I have a low emotional intelligence, but I feel like I would unnecessarily burden others by sharing them.
 When I start feeling off or overwhelmed, I wait until I have calmed down somewhat and then talk with someone about it once I can more rationally think through the feelings.
 And once I do, it helps to alleviate this sort of internal tension that I had built up about whatever was making me feel that way.